-On behalf of the Group, I am pleased to present the sixth ESG report of the Group for the year ended 31 August 2022.
-This ESG report demonstrates the Group's continuing achievements on sustainable development and its growing commitment to advancing its sustainability performance in areas such as product quality, customer satisfaction, employee care and environment conservation.
+On behalf of the Group, I am pleased to present the seventh ESG Report of the Group for the Reporting Year.
+The ESG Report demonstrates the Group's continuing achievements on sustainable development and its growing commitment to advance its sustainability performance in areas such as product quality, customer satisfaction, employee care and environmental conservation.

 As an ELV solution provider, the Group's primary vision is to provide quality and premium services to its customers.
 ECI has established a comprehensive Quality Management System from an internal management perspective.
-Its efforts on quality control have been accredited with ISO 9001:2015 QMS.
+The Group's efforts on quality control have been accredited with ISO 9001:2015 QMS.

-Also, we recognise that our people are our most valuable assets and we ensure that we take care of them at best we can.
-To protect our employees from safety hazards and prevent occupational diseases, the Group has developed an Occupational Health and Safety Management Framework and Procedure which is in compliance with the requirements of OHSAS 18001:2007, the internationally recognised occupational health and safety management standard.
+We recognise that our people are our most valuable assets and we ensure that we take care of them to the best of our abilities.
+To protect our employees from safety hazards and occupational diseases, the Group has formulated an Occupational Health and Safety Management Framework and Procedure, which is in compliance with the requirements of OHSAS 18001:2007, the internationally recognised occupational health and safety management standard.

-To fulfill our environmental responsibility, we put our green and sustainable development philosophy into action by implementing an efficient Environmental Management System which is certified with ISO 14001:2015 to ensure energy efficiency, proper waste management, and compliance with relevant laws and regulations in our operations.
+To fulfil our environmental responsibility, we put our green and sustainable development philosophy into action by implementing an efficient Environmental Management System which is ISO 14001:2015 certified to ensure energy efficiency, proper waste management, and compliance with the relevant laws and regulations in our operations.
+We will also be initiating more environmentally friendly business operations, such as electric vehicle (EV) charging stations in the next Reporting Year.

 The Group takes great pride in its ability to provide excellent ELV services, and to care for the community.
-It has also been well recognised with reputable awards including "Best CSR Award by Guangdong-HK-Macao Bay Area Entrepreneurs Union", "Listed Company Awards of Excellence 2021" by Hong Kong Economic Journal, as well as the "Caring Company 2021/2022" award by The Hong Kong Council of Social Service.
+It has also been well recognised with reputable awards including "ESG Pledge" by The Chinese Manufacturers' Association of Hong Kong, "Asia's Most Valuable Companies in Hong Kong 2023" by Mediazone, "Asia's Most Valuable Brand Awards" by MythFocus as well as the "Hong Kong Commercial Times Business Awards 2023" award by Hong Kong Commercial Times.